UPPMAX/programming_formalisms/docs/git/branches.md

     ```

     - We can now check the history with a command that graphically tries to show the log with branches

-## Meanwhile

-**Back in main branch**

-- We spotted an unnecessary ``print`` line in the main branch code.
-- Perhaps we're not finished with the modular branch, so let's fix this in the main branch.

-!!! example "Demo or type-along"

-    - Go to the main branch:

-    ```git
-    git switch main
-    ```

-    - Note that we now just find the ``planet.py`` file!
-    - Let's remove the print line around row 35 in the for-loop.
-    - Save, add and commit

-    ```git
-    git add planet.py
-    git commit -m "rm print"
-    ```

-    - And do the graph!

     ```git
     $ git graph